kneehit/Customer_Segmentation/docs/index.md

 Partitioning around Medoids(PAM)
 =============================

-Now lets use cluster the dataset by including categorical variable too.
+Now lets cluster the dataset by including categorical variable too.
 For this we will convert the train dataset into Gower Dissimilarity Matrix which consists the measure of dissimilarity between data points. <br /> Also since the product categories are skewed we will log transform them.

 ``` r
 GowerDistance <- daisy(train,metric = "Gower",type = list(logratio = 3:8))